itsmelrak22/serenidad/README.md

 * [0%]a.
 Make it online.

-* [80%] b.
+* [100%] b.
 Reservation must have a 10 minute countdown to settle their reservation fee which is 50% or 100%.
-Customer must have an option if full or half payment.
+Customer must have an option if full or half payment. // currently 60 mins

 * [100%] c.
 After successful reservation, admin side must have a notification navigation bar in which they will notify that someone